samforwill/nlp-campaign-messaging/README.md

 ![Overperformance](images/Overperformance.png)

-Of the top 18 overperforming candidates pictured in the graph above by district title, I narrowed my focus to first-time candidates to avoid any influence of incumbency effects.
-Mary Peltola from Alaska was also excluded due to the state's use of Ranked Choice Voting, which, while I personally am a big fan of RCV, complicates direct comparison of candidates in this context. <br />
+Of the top 18 overperforming candidates indicated in the graph above by district title, I narrowed my focus to first-time candidates to avoid any influence of incumbency effects.
+Mary Peltola from Alaska was also excluded due to the state's use of Ranked Choice Voting, which, while I am personally a fan of RCV, complicates direct comparison of candidates in this context. <br />

 That left me with 6 candidates to consider, all having overperformed their districts' partisan lean by at least 5 points.
 The following 4 candidates greatly overperformed in their districts, but were eliminated from consideration for various reasons:
 ![Candidates](images/Candidates.png)